hazelcast/hazelcast-jet-reference-manual/docs/090_Additional_Modules/01_hazelcast-jet-kafka/_index.md

 The `hazelcast-jet-kafka` module provides streaming read and write capabilities to [Apache Kafka](https://kafka.apache.org/).

-The `StreamKafkaP` and `WriteKafkaP` classes provide source and sink processors which can be used for reading and writing, respectively.
+The `streamKafka()` and `writeKafka()` processor factories provide source and sink processors which can be used for reading and writing, respectively.
 The processors take a list of properties given by `Properties` as a parameter which can be used to specify the `group.id`, `bootstrap.servers`, key/value serializer/deserializer and any other configuration parameters for Kafka.

 Example: